-Historically, approximately 64% of For All Seasons patients are Medicaid recipients.
+Historically, approximately 64% of our clients are Medicaid recipients.
 Medicaid eligibility is aligned with federal poverty guidelines, which ensures that these clients are within the LMI category.
-For All Seasons' intake and documentation processes verify Medicaid status, ensuring compliance and accurate reporting.
+Our intake and documentation processes verify Medicaid status, ensuring compliance and accurate reporting.